How to Potty Train Your Child Fast

 When you feel that both you and your toddler are ready to begin, it’s go time.

 Potty training can get frustrating for mom, especially when you have to clean up accident after accident.
 When you know exactly what you’re doing, prepare, and follow the plan, you’ll minimize the accidents and see results faster.
 Commit to the process and keep going, even when it gets tough.

 Before you begin, start talking to your toddler about potty training.
 Get him excited about the process.
-Go to the store with him and have him pick out big-boy underwear.
+Go to the store with him and have him pick out big-kid underwear with his favorite characters.
 Get a potty for him as well.

-We used the potty chair, and within a short period of time, our kids were able to use the big toilet without the insert.
+We used a potty chair, and within a short period of time, our kids were able to use the big toilet without the potty training seat insert.
 Choose what you think will work best for your family.

 On the first day of potty training, after your toddler wakes up, remind him that it’s a big day and that he will be learning to go potty like a big boy.
 Take the diaper off and put him on the potty right away.
 Encourage him to go.
 After 5-10 minutes get him up, but don’t be surprised if there’s nothing in the potty.